sanketshreeemal/mysite/index.markdown

 <h1><a href="http://www.sanketshreemal.com/about/">About</a></h1>
-Im a kid based out of Toronto, navigating the maze to greatness.
+Navigating the maze to greatness.

 My favourate way to spend time is annoying my cat.
 Second to that, I'd reach for a book off my shelf or find an exotic recipe to make for dinner.